openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

 all major fileformats, video uploading to YouTube, Facebook and Flickr, monitoring the library directory and writing metadata behind the scenes to give users a more responsive interface.

-Media player [Rhythmbox](http://projects.gnome.org/rhythmbox/) 0.13.3 â€œCountry Rainâ€ is available in openSUSE 11.4.
+Media player [Rhythmbox](http://projects.gnome.org/rhythmbox/) 0.13.3 “Country Rain” is available in openSUSE 11.4.
 This will most likely be the last stable release before the move to GNOME 3 and introduces several new features and bugfixes.
 Most prominent are the reimplementation of source lists, updated notifications, MPRIS and MediaServer2 support and a new context pane tab showing links to various websites.

 The popular media player [Banshee](http://banshee.fm/) is updated to 1.8 in this release of openSUSE 11.4.
-Some highlights of this release are: a â€œNow
+Some highlights of this release are: a “Now
-Playingâ€ simplified mode, play queue shuffle action, improved cover art downloading, MusicBrainz ID support and improved Last.fm integration.
+Playing” simplified mode, play queue shuffle action, improved cover art downloading, MusicBrainz ID support and improved Last.fm integration.
 Banshee 12.8 also includes several developer features like an improved WebBrowser API for WebKit browsers and DBus API additions.
 Finally, device support has been greatly improved!
 Among others, Banshee now works better with the Droid X, Galaxy Portal, Xperia X10, Maemo and MTP capable devices in general.